saadjs/unbg/README.md

 # unbg

-A simple Flask app to remove background from images.
+A simple Flask app to remove background from images using [rembg](https://github.com/danielgatis/rembg).

 ## Development